South Rim Routes

 There is a small boat launch at the registration board that provides a good landing for boating across the river for this route.
 Once across the river you can hike nearly 2 miles down river to the cliff at Flat Rock Rapid.
 There is only one low ridge to scramble over at Deadhorse Gulch.

-Boaters and overnight backpackers require a Wilderness Use Permit, available at the South Rim Visitor Center.
+Boaters and overnight backpackers require a Wilderness Use Permit, available at the South Rim Visitor Center or self-registration box at East Portal.

 *Walking Along the River